steevanb/doctrine-read-only-hydrator/README.md

 This hydrated entities can't be persisted / flushed, because they are not registered in UnitOfwork to be faster.

-Nothing will be lazy loaded : to be faster, and because most of the time, you have to create a complete queryBuilder, who return everything you need.
+Nothing will be lazy loaded : to be faster, and because most of the time, you have to create a complete QueryBuilder, who return everything you need.

 [Changelog](changelog.md)